Glitxhhh/h3adcr-bg4rd/README.md

 - Overides Steam client updates to maintain compatibility with SLSsteam updates.
 - Works with Native, Flatpak, and SteamOS,Bazzite installations.
 - Rootless operation.
-- Automatic config backup and restore for SLSsteam.

 ## Requirements